analialr/Homework6-Microservices/README.md

 ## SETUP:

+* Clone this repository.
-* Use this repository with the externalize configuration.application.<a href="https://github.com/sofidelaf/config-repo.git"> SERVER.CONFIG</a>
+* Use this repository with the externalize configuration.application __ <a href="https://github.com/sofidelaf/config-repo.git"> SERVER.CONFIG</a>
+Please check our database password and username and change them if needed:

+username=ironhacker
+password=sofi

+* Use the SQL files to create-validate the SQL.
 * When requesting on postman from the http://localhost:8080  :

     *  EUREKA SERVER       ||  8761